allan-tulane/fa-23-recitation-07-zdupre18/answers.md

-- **5)** .  taking in the fact of n for nodes and m for edges the work would be O*(N + M). this is because the connected function iterates through the nodes and calls the reachable with that we have to see the work as a multiplication of n and M. in addition, the worst case of the function is that each node would have to be visited
+- **5)** .  taking in the fact of n for nodes and m for edges the work would be O*(N + M). this is because the connected function iterates through the nodes and calls the reachable with that we have to see the work as a multiplication of n and M. in addition, the worst case of the function is that each node would have to be visited.
+Like a breadth first alorthitm

 - **7)**